buying guide

 The Short Answer

-Avoid: Anything from supermarkets, $2 Shops, or traditional pet stores under $30.
-They don’t work.
+Avoid: Anything from supermarkets, $2 Shops, online marketplaces, or traditional pet stores under $30.
+They are usually false economy: strong smell, weak protection, and no useful backup if your dog reacts.

 How Modern Flea Collars Actually Work